 Nate is a Board Certified Behavior Analyst.
-Nate’s addicted to the process of behavior change, the science he loves and using it to create effective progress in students’ lives.
-In 14 years he’s been given the opportunity to support numerous students with various disabilities and difficult profiles.
+Nate’s addicted to the process of behavior change, the science he loves and using it to create effective and meaningful progress in students’ lives.
+In 19 years he’s been given the opportunity to support numerous students with various disabilities and difficult profiles.
 Nate is adept at analyzing behavior, putting effective interventions into place that bring about appropriate and functional change.
 He has worked in various capacities in British Columbia and the Yukon.
-Nate is an Associate with the Crisis Prevention Institute.
-Nate’s current areas of research include anxiety, fitness and Acceptance and Commitment Therapy.
+Nate is a Senior Associate with the Crisis Prevention Institute.
+Nate’s current areas of practice include the treatment of anxiety, supports for behavior change and counselling using Acceptance and Commitment Therapy.

 Bernadette Marzo, MS, BCBA

 Bernadette Marzo is a Board Certified Behaviour Analyst who designs and implements individualized Applied Behaviour Analysis (ABA) programs for children with Autism Spectrum Disorder (ASD).
 She obtained her Masters degree from Sage Colleges, Troy, New York, in ABA specializing in Autism and a Graduate Academic Certificate in ABA from the University of North Texas.
 She has been working with children with ASD and their families for over 15 years in the Lower Mainland.
 Her years of experience have offered her many opportunities to collaborate not only amongst her peers but also with other disciplines.

 Michelle De Beer, MS